Rate-Splitting Multiple Access for Multi-antenna Downlink Communication Systems: Spectral and Energy Efficiency Tradeoff: Numerical Results and Discussions

 Following the conclusion obtained from Fig.~\ref{tradeoff-K2} that $\chi$ does not affect the SE, Fig.~\ref{dynamic-power} only depicts the effect of rate-dependent dynamic circuit power consumption on EE performance when $w=1$.
 It shows that the increment of $\chi$ leads to the decrease of the EE.

+In the following, we introduce another multiple access, namely NOMA \cite{Mao2019EE}, as a benchmark.
+In the considered NOMA scenario of $K$ users, the user with the strongest channel gain needs to decode using SIC the messages of the remaining users before accessing its intended stream.
+Fig.~\ref{tradeoff-angle} shows the SE-EE tradeoff performance with channel gains $\{\nu_{1}=1,\nu_{2}=0.3\}$ and different $\theta_{2}=\{\pi/9,\pi/6,\pi/4\}$.
+It is observed that the AoDs has a significant effect on the performance of the RSMA, but has no effect on that of NOMA.
+While as for SDMA, when users' channels are aligned (e.g., $\theta_{2}=\{\pi/9,\pi/6\}$) and the inter-channel interference is large, RSMA can perform more effective interference management than SDMA.
+When users' channels are nearly orthogonal (e.g., $\theta_{2}=\pi/4$), the interference suppression capability of SDMA is the same as that of RSMA.
+Generally speaking, the performance of RSMA is better than other multiple access techniques.

-Fig.~\ref{tradeoff-user} illustrates the effect of $K$ on the SE-EE tradeoff with RS and NoRS under CSCG random channels.
-The average trade-off regions of different strategies are generated over 200 random channel realizations when SNR=25 dB and $\chi=0.1$W/(bit/s/Hz).
-It is observed that the EE-SE trade-off region gap between RS and NoRS increases as the number of user increases.
-This shows that the interference management advantage of RS over NoRS is more obvious in the overloaded scenario.
+Fig.~\ref{tradeoff-user} illustrates the effect of $K$ on the SE-EE tradeoff with RSMA, SDMA and NOMA under CSCG random channels.
+The average trade-off regimes of different multiple access are generated over 200 random channel realizations when SNR=25 dB and $\chi=0.1$W/(bit/s/Hz).
+It is observed that the SE-EE trade-off regime gap between RSMA and SDMA increases as the number of user increases.
+This shows that the interference management advantage of RSMA over SDMA is more obvious in the overloaded scenario.
+The performance of NOMA is the worst in this random channel scenario.